-Mitochondrial disease is a group of over 30 diseases that interfere with the body’s ability to make energy.
+Mitochondrial diseases are a group of over 30 diseases that interfere with the body’s ability to make energy.
 Younger patients often have more severe forms of the disease with seizures, growth and developmental problems, hearing and vision problems, and multiple organ dysfunction.
 Older patients can have muscle weakness, problems with balance leading them to fall, have strokes and dementia.

 Mitochondrial diseases are all genetic diseases.
 Genes carry the information on how our bodies function.
-A problem with a gene, which can be a small spelling mistake in the genetic code – called a mutation – can cause mitochondrial disease.
-Looking for which mutation is causing mitochondrial disease by checking each of the 1,000 mitochondrial genes has not been possible with older technology.
+A problem with a gene, which can be a small spelling mistake in the genetic code called a variant – can cause mitochondrial disease.
+Looking for which variant is causing mitochondrial disease by checking each of the 1,000 mitochondrial genes has not been possible with older technology.
 Newer technology now exists to look at the genes, which is called next generation sequencing.
-By focusing on the genes that have been shown previously to cause human disease, a targeting next generation sequencing panel can be performed in a shorter period of time than sequencing every gene.

 The Mito-FIND project is committed to facilitating DNA testing for patients showing signs and/or symptoms of mitochondrial disease as determined by their physician.

 To establish the fastest, least invasive, and least expensive method of diagnosing mitochondrial disease using targeted next generation sequencing to identify the causative gene and test whether this gene change causes an abnormality in mitochondrial function.

 Participants interested in participating are asked to contact the research coordinator for more information.
 The research coordinator will review the objective, inclusion and exclusion criteria, and what they have to do.
 Participants that wish to enroll will be sent a consent form.

 Potential participants are eligible if they have all the following: